pingcap/docs-tidb-operator/en/canary-deployment-tidb-operator.md

     </code></pre>
     </details>

-    By comparing the logs of the two TiDB Operator, you can confirm that the first TiDB Operator only manages the `tidb-cluster-1/basic1` cluster, and the second TiDB Operator only manages the `tidb-cluster-2/basic2` cluster.
+    By comparing the logs of the two sets of TiDB Operator, you can confirm that the first TiDB Operator only manages the `tidb-cluster-1/basic1` cluster, and the second TiDB Operator only manages the `tidb-cluster-2/basic2` cluster.